nikki-lea/frontend-2020/javascript.md

 ### What is _this_ ??????
 Just use the W3 Schools reference.
 Is **this** in a method of an object?
 The scope referenced is the global object, or the "owner" of the method.
 Note that if you have a method inside of a method, and the method uses **this**, then it loses its scope and is bound to the global object.'
+Function context is also defined only when _calling_ your function, not when defining it (see .bind()).

 Is **this** global scope?
 Then it references the global object's scope.